 A referral program is any systematic way that your company encourages people to tell other people about your product or service.

 It is important to note that a referral program is an overarching concept and not a specific type of program.
 This means that things like affiliate programs, customer referral programs and partner programs are all referral programs.
 In polite conversation, it isn’t worth getting into the details.
-When growing your customer base is crucial to your company picking the correct variation could be the difference between success and failure.
+When growing your customer base, picking the correct variation is crucial as it could be the difference between success and failure.

 A person who refers another person.